MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/labels.md

     1. If a retention label with retention settings is manually assigned by a user to an item, such as an Exchange email or OneDrive document, that retention label takes precedence over both a policy assigned at the site or mailbox level and a default retention label assigned by the document library.
 For example, if the explicit retention label says to retain for 10 years, but the retention policy assigned to the site says to retain for only five years, the retention label takes precedence.
 Auto-applied retention labels are considered implicit, not explicit, because they're applied automatically by Microsoft 365.

-    2. If a retention policy includes a specific location, such as a specific user's mailbox or OneDrive for Business account, that policy takes precedence over another retention policy that applies to all users' mailboxes or OneDrive for Business accounts but doesn't specifically include that user's mailbox.
+    2. If a retention policy includes a specific location, such as a specific user's mailbox or OneDrive account, that policy takes precedence over another retention policy that applies to all users' mailboxes or OneDrive accounts but doesn't specifically include that user's mailbox.

 4. **The shortest deletion period wins.** Similarly, if content's subject to multiple policies that delete content (with no retention), it will be deleted at the end of the shortest retention period.